Vanilla Bean Ice Cream

 - 1 vanilla bean, split in half lengthwise

 - 3 egg yolks, room temperature

 - In a large saucepan, warm up 1/2 cup heavy cream, milk, sugar, and salt.
 Scrape the seeds from the vanilla bean into the milk mixture and add the bean as well.
 Remove from the heat, cover, and steep for 30 minutes.

 - In a small bowl, whisk together the yolks until lightly beaten.
 Whisk in some of the warm milk mixture then pour it all back into the saucepan.

-- Remove from the heat and whisk in the remaining 1/2 cup heavy cream and vanilla extract.
+- Remove from the heat and pour through a mesh strainer into a large bowl sitting in an ice bath.
+Whisk in the remaining 1/2 cup heavy cream and vanilla extract.

 - Cool in the ice bath until room temperature then remove from the bath and refrigerate for at least 1 hour or until cold.

 - Churn in your ice cream maker according to the manufacturer's instructions.
 Transfer to an airtight container and freeze until firm, roughly 4 hours or overnight.

 Homemade ice cream will last up to 2 weeks when frozen properly.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.